endfront/LayJS/doc/progress.markdown

   - Add $time as a read only property of root '/'
   - $numberOfChildren
   - $numberOfDisplayedChildren
-  - Convert between transition and calc when transition add/delete
-  - Introduce order number key for states
-  - feature function which checks for overlapping parts hardware acceleration flag
+  - feature function which checks for overlapping parts
-  - Add constraint which tells you the (x, y) co-ordinates of the mouse position (use observe list for level '/' to activate)
   - Add support for other HTML5 input types
-  - CSS will-change behind-the-scenes optimization
   - optimization: check all the props possible within the level (by checking root and the states) and only set defaults for those which are going to be used (make sure you include important superdefaults such as originX, originY,etc which come into the calculation)
   - 'when' for formation, it should include function handler for insertion of new item into the formation alongwith deletion.
-  - Opacity to 0.999999 research and implementation within LAID
   - LAID.Color mix
-  - Expand out object-typed data values

 cry about: